lkiesow/leihs-wiki/Home.md

 leihs is a system with which universities or other organizations can **manage and book their equipment**.
 People can place reservations/bookings on items and then pick them up at e.g. a reservation desk.
 The system keeps track of who has which items and gives equipment managers time to worry about other things.

+### Installation

+To install leihs, you need a GNU/Linux server capable of running Ruby and Ruby on Rails.

+The installation itself is covered in the [[AdminGuide]].

 ### Live demo

 You can try out a live installation of leihs at http://demo.leihs.zhdk.ch.
 If the demo happens to be down, please contact Ramon (see [[DevPeople]] page).